Infractions and Deferred Findings

 Under certain criteria the law allows for a deferred finding.
 A deferral of a traffic infraction is only allowed once every seven (7) years.
-The length of a deferral is generally one year during which time the following conditions must be met:
+The length of a deferral is generally one year.
+The below are some example conditions typical with a deferral:

-1) Pay the administrative costs in full of the deferral by your due date;
+1) Pay the administrative costs in full by your due date;

 If you believe you may be eligible for a deferred finding, you can make this request at your hearing.
 The judge will make a determination as to your eligibility.
-If after one year all conditions of the deferral are met the violation is dismissed.
+If after the completion of your deferral term all conditions are met, the violation is dismissed.

 If the conditions of a deferral are not met, the finding is reported to Department of Licensing as "committed" and appears on your driving record.
 And, in addition to any costs of the deferral, you will also be required to pay the original amount of the penalty on your ticket.